zeecher/DPTRNS/README.md

 __Momento Design Pattern__
 Undo/Redo

+__The Chain of Responsibility Pattern__ A way of passing a request between a chain of objects

+###### Definition:
-__The Chain of Responsibility Pattern__ Chain object calls while giving each of then objects the ability to eigher end the execution and handle the request, if it can't handle the request then send the request up the chain.
+Chain object calls while giving each of then objects the ability to eigher end the execution and handle the request, if it can't handle the request then send the request up the chain.

 ###### pattern similarities:

 * Decorator Pattern -> Destinction: but in chain u can stop the execution any time in the chain

+local : /home/zeecher/Videos/Development/Design Patterns/Design Patterns in PHP

 ---